Meet Alastor

 Meet Orion

 Orion was hatched out here and kept as a store pet so we can spread the Blue headed Pionus love to everyone!
-He loves to talk gibberish to himself, call out his own name and laugh but as he’s still a young bird we’re excited to see what he learns in the future.
-His best friend is Artemis the sun conure.
+He loves to talk gibberish to himself, call out his own name and laugh, but as he’s still a young bird we’re excited to see what he learns in the future.
+His best friend is Artemis the Sun Conure, who lives next to him.
+They're often found on the java tree playing and preeing each other.

 About Blue-head Pionus